Mary J Blige Net Worth

 Mary J Blige Net Worth: Mary J Blige is an American singer, songwriter and producer who has a net worth of $20 million.
 She is widely considered an icon in the global music industry and popular culture, and was ranked by VH1 as number 9 on their "100 Greatest Women in Music" list in 2012.

 Early Life and Career beginnings: Mary Jane Blige was born in The Bronx, New York, on January 11, 1971.
 She was raised in Savannah, Georgia, until age seven when her family moved back to New York, where they lived in the Schlobohm Housing Projects in Yonkers.
-Her mother was a nurse, and her father was a Jazz musician.
+Her mother was a nurse, and her father was a jazz musician.
 She has two siblings.
-Blige's father was a Vietnam War veteran who suffered from post-traumatic stress disorder, and left the family in the mid-1970s.
+Blige's father was a Vietnam War veteran who suffered from post-traumatic stress disorder and left the family in the mid-1970s.

 After dropping out of high school during her junior year, Blige began pursuing a career in music.
-She was briefly part of a Yonkers band named Pride, and recorded a cover of "Caught Up in the Rapture" by Anita Baker.
+She was briefly part of a Yonkers band named Pride, with whom she recorded a cover of "Caught Up in the Rapture" by Anita Baker.
 Her mother's boyfriend at the time played the cassette of her cover for Jeff Redd, a recording artist and A&R runner for Uptown Records, who then sent it to Andre Harrell, the label's CEO.
 When Blige was signed to the label as a backup vocalist in 1989, she was the company's youngest artist, and also their first female artist.

 Music Career: Blige began working with record producer Sean Combs (aka P Diddy or Puff Daddy) while at Uptown, and he helped produce her debut album "What's the 411?"
 (July 1992).
 A combination of traditional R&B sounds, and gospel and blues-inspired vocals, the album was positively received, peaking at number six on the Billboard 200 chart.
 It was also certified Platinum three times by the RIAA.
 "What's the 411?" went on to win her two Soul Train Music Award in 1993 (Best New R&B Artist and Best R&B Album, Female), and earned her the title of "Queen of Hip Hop Soul."

 Her second album "My Life" solidified her superstar status, debuting at number two on the US Billboard 200, and number one on the Top R&B/Hip-Hop Albums chart.
 It appeared on Time's list of "100 Greatest Albums of All-Time" in 2006, and is often considered to be Blige's best work.
-Her subsequent album releases include "Share My World" (1997), which features collaborations with artists like Nas, Lil' Kim and George Benson; "Mary" (1999), which featured a more earthy and adult contemporary sound instead of her signature hip-hop style; "Ballads" (2000), a compilation album with covers of artists like Stevie Wonder and Aretha Franklin that was released only in Japan; and "No More Drama" (2001) and it's re-release, which earned Blige her second Grammy for Best Female R&B Vocal Performance for the song "He Think I Don't Know."
+Her subsequent album releases include "Share My World" (1997), which features collaborations with artists like Nas, Lil' Kim and George Benson; "Mary" (1999), which featured a more earthy and adult contemporary sound instead of her signature hip-hop style; "Ballads" (2000), a compilation album with covers of artists like Stevie Wonder and Aretha Franklin that was released only in Japan; and "No More Drama" (2001) and its re-release, which earned Blige her second Grammy for Best Female R&B Vocal Performance for the song "He Think I Don't Know."
 Her other albums include "Love & Life" (2003), "The Breakthrough" (2005), "Growing Pains" (2007), "Stronger with Each Tear" (2009), "My Life II… The Journey Continues (Act 1)" (2011), "A Mary Christmas" (2013), "The London Sessions" (2014) and "Strength of a Woman" (2017).

 Acting Career: In addition to her highly successful music career, Blige has also enjoyed a successful acting career.
 Her acting debut was as a preacher's daughter on the sitcom "The Jamie Foxx Show" in 1998, followed by a starring role in the independent film "Prison Song" in 2001.
 In 2004, she starred in "The Exonerated," an Off-Broadway play chronicling the experiences of death row inmates.
-Other acting projects she has worked on include the show "Ghost Whisperer" in the February 2007 episode "Mean Ghost"; guest starring as herself on an episode of "Entourage" in August 2007; an appearance on "30 Rock" in May 2009; a supporting role in the Tyler Perry film "I Can Do Bad All by Myself" (September 2009); and a guest appearance on ABC drama "How to Get Away with Murder" in October 2016.
+Other acting projects she has worked on include the show "Ghost Whisperer" in the February 2007 episode "Mean Ghost"; guest-starring as herself on an episode of "Entourage" in August 2007; an appearance on "30 Rock" in May 2009; a supporting role in the Tyler Perry film "I Can Do Bad All by Myself" (September 2009); and a guest appearance on ABC drama "How to Get Away with Murder" in October 2016.

 Starring roles she has held include in the film "Rock of Ages" (2012) along with Tom Cruise, Julianne Hough and Alex Baldwin, and the lifetime movie "Betty and Coretta" (2013).
 For her starring role in the period drama film "Mudbound" (2017), Blige was nominated for the Golden Globe Award for Best Supporting Actress, the Critics' Choice Movie Award for Best Supporting Actress, and the Academy Award for Best Supporting Actress.

 Other Ventures: Blige established her own record label Matriarch Records, distributed through Interscope, in 2004.
 She launched the perfume "My Life" on the Home Shopping Network in July 2010, breaking sales records by selling 65,000 bottles in its premiere.
-She also has endorsed brands like Reebok, Air Jordan, Pepsi, Coca-Cola, Gap, Target, American Express, AT&T, MAC, Apple, Burger King and Chevrolet.
+She also has endorsed brands like Reebok, Air Jordan, Pepsi, Coca-Cola, Gap, Target, American Express, AT&T, MAC, Apple, Burger King, and Chevrolet.

 Financial Troubles: Unfortunately Blige has had a series of financial issues over the years.
 As of May 2013, she owed the IRS $3.4 million.
 She also owed the state of New Jersey $900,000 and was the target of a lawsuit that claimed she owed $2.2 million for an unpaid bank loan.
 On May 25, 2014, it was revealed that Blige had paid off her $900,000 debt to New Jersey but still owed at least $3.4 million to the IRS.

 Real Estate: In 2008, Blige paid $12.3 million for a palatial mansion in Saddle River, New Jersey.
-She reportedly paid all cash for the 20,000 square foot mansion.
+She reportedly paid all cash for the 20,000-square-foot mansion.
 In 2015 she listed the mansion for $13.9 million but did not find a buyer.
 She eventually lowered the price to $8.9 million and then, in August 2019, $6.8 million.
 She owns a slightly smaller mansion in Cresskill, New Jersey that she bought for $2.1 million in 2001.

 Mary J. Blige